Partial Information Sharing over Social Learning Networks: Performance Analysis

-The mechanism that enables truth learning in the traditional social learning strategy is illustrated in Fig.~\ref{fig:mech1}.
 Consider a fixed hypothesis $\theta\neq\thetatrue$.
 In view of the global identifiability assumption, there is (at least) one {\em clear-sighted} agent (in the sense of Assumption~\ref{as:glob}) whose data and likelihoods allow it to distinguish $\theta$ from $\thetatrue$.
 Due to the propagation of information across the strongly-connected network, the other agents are eventually endowed with the same ability.
 As a result, all agents are able to discard $\theta$ from $\thetatrue$.
 Repeating the above process for every $\theta\neq\thetatrue$ leads the agents to choose finally $\thetatrue$.